ScalablyTyped/Distribution/readme.md

 Beware: While these typings generally work, some details of the encoding are still subject to change.
 All currently published artifacts should be considered snapshots and will be deleted without notice.
-Expect the first stable release early May.
+Expect the first stable release soon.

-## While you're here
-There will be a talk about this project at [flatMap(Oslo)](https://2019.flatmap.no/talks/berg) in May, which will be available online shortly after.

 ## About

-This is the home of Scala.js typings for **7160** Javascript libraries, which should span more or less the entire set of modern and popular libraries.
+This is the home of Scala.js typings for **7159** Javascript libraries, which should span more or less the entire set of modern and popular libraries.

 This should make it one of the biggest Scala repos on the planet with millions of lines of code

+The project was introduced in a talk at [flatMap(Oslo) 2019](https://www.youtube.com/watch?v=R1Z_u2rEDj4)

 ## Typing?